How do tradelines work?

 Sometimes, we need to return to the basics.
 It makes the more complicated stuff easier to understand.

-Let’s if they work before how they work:
+Let’s see if they work before how they work:

 Do tradelines work?
 As a smart consumer, you’ve probably researched and wondered about adding tradelines to your credit report to increase your score and asked yourself “do tradelines work?”